-Particular attention is given to making sure that at St Augustine's RC Primary School we are aware of any new pupils identified as having special educational needs, so that appropriate arrangements can be made in advance of their admission.
+Particular attention is given to making sure that we are aware of any new pupils identified as having special educational needs, so that appropriate arrangements can be made in advance of their admission.
+Transition meetings and visits are arranged with relevant staff and in full liaison with parents.